olsson82/olshot/README.md

 The system is still in development and this page will be updated during the progress.

 ## Updates
+**2023-09-01: Did a redesign on the Nextion Screen.
+Files uploaded**

 **2023-08-31: The clock function is now added to the code, and some adjustments done in the code**

 **2023-08-30: The first BETA version of main unit is released.**